 - Attend all mandatory training sessions and monthly Team Debrief meetings.

-Applications for the Crisis Intervention Volunteer position are now closed.
+Applications for the Crisis Intervention Volunteer position are now closed and will re-open in February 2019.